zhanaofu/MFA-tutorial/Install_Kaldi.md

 **TIP:**
 In macOS and Linux, you can drag the file to the Terminal window to input the directory of the file so that you don't need to type the directory!

-Here, the script tells me that I need to run the two commands underlied in the screenshot to install the dependencies.
-After you run these commands from the output, try run ```extras/check_dependencies.sh``` again.
+Here, the script tells me that I need to run the two commands underlined in the screenshot to install the dependencies.
+After you run these commands from the output, try running ```extras/check_dependencies.sh``` again.
 Then you should see the script telling you
 "all OK"!

 ![](image/dep_installed.png)